isaacnmm/pestpolicy-hugo2XX/content/posts/bugs-that-look-like-bed-bugs/index.md

 They are however smaller than bed bugs and have wings that are covered with hairs.
 Unlike bed bugs, spider beetles have two body segments (head connects to the body without a neck). - **Size: **1/32 in-3/16 in or 1-5mm - **Shape: **Oval - **Do Spider Beetles have wings? **They have wings but only a few species can fly - **Do Spider Beetles bite? **They dont bite **Where are Spider Beetles found?

-** They inhabit wooden structures [and carpets](https://pestpolicy.com/can-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)-live-in-carpet/) where they can easily access stored food.
+** They inhabit wooden structures [and carpets](https://pestpolicy.com/can-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)-live-in-carpet/)where they can easily access stored food.

 ###  3. Cockroach Nymphs

-**Colour: ** Reddish-brown **Description: ** Cockroach nymphs bear a lot of similarity to adult [bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/) bugs, especially in their size and color.
+**Colour: ** Reddish-brown **Description: ** Cockroach nymphs bear a lot of similarity to adult [bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/)bugs, especially in their size and color.
 When lodged in their favourite narrow cracks, youll easily confuse them for bed bugs. - **Size: **2 in long - **Shape: **Cylindrical - **Do Cockroach Nymphs have wings? **Cockroach nymphs have no wings - **Do Cockroach Nymphs bite?

 **They dont bite **Where are Cockroach Nymphs found?